With rookie manager, Mets ready to roll out prized pitchers

 Syndergaard is back from a torn lat muscle that limited the hardest-throwing starter in the majors to 30 1/3 innings last season, while deGrom is coming off 15 wins and a 3.53 ERA with 239 strikeouts in 201 1/3 innings.

 To solidify a fragile group, general manager Sandy Alderson signed veteran lefty Jason Vargas, an 18-game winner with Kansas City in 2017.
 Vargas got hit by a line drive in spring training and had surgery for a broken bone in his right hand.
-He'll miss some time at the beginning of the season, perhaps assuring Wheeler an opportunity to start.
+He'll miss some time at the beginning of the season.

 On